isamauny-wso2/apidays-2025/README.md

-# API Days 2025 - Conference Materials
+# APIDays 2025 / FOST - Conference Materials

 This repository contains presentation materials and supporting resources for API Days 2025 conference sessions focusing on AI integration with APIs and API governance.